vkvasan944/Sales-Data-Dashboard/README.md

 Q6.
 What is the revenue contribution between weekdays and weekends?

 # Analysis
-The analysis was done using Microsoft Power BI.
+The analysis was done using Microsoft Excel.

 ## Steps
 Data Import: I imported and converted the raw data which was in CSV file format into Microsoft Excel.